|

 government shall be willing to accept our

+services.
 (Anglo-African, September 14, 1861.)

 …upon receiving the sanction of Your

-Excellency…that we will i
+Excellency…that we will immediately proceed

-to raise an efficient n
+to raise an efficient number of regiments, and so

-ms and equipments shall be furnished,
+fast as arms and equipments shall be furnished,

-m into the field in good
+we will bring them into the field in good

 discipline, and ready for action.